 Police Use of Force

 Article 35 of Public Security Law No. 38 of 1965 requires law enforcement officials to carry out their duties with due respect for the dignity of their office, respect and courtesy to the public, and to carry out orders given to them within the limits of the law and regulations.
-Article 36 of the law includes a list of prohibited acts, but none of those relate to arrest, detention, torture or other ill-treatment.
+Article 36 of the law includes a list of prohibited acts, but none of those relates to arrest, detention, torture or other ill-treatment.

-Article 9 officials of the Public Security Directorate to use force in order to perform their duties.
+Article 9 allows officials of the Public Security Directorate to use force in order to perform their duties.
 According to the law such use of force should be limited to cases when it is the last resort.
 The law limits the use of force to the following cases:

-- arrest: for any person convicted of a felony or misdemeanour or convicted for over three months if he/ she attempts to resist or flee;
+- arrest: for any person convicted of a felony or misdemeanour or convicted for over three months if he/she attempts to resist or flee;

-- any person charged of felony, or caught committing misdemeanour punishable by no less then six months, if he/ she attempts to resist or flee; and
+- any person charged of felony, or caught committing misdemeanour punishable by no less then six months, if he/she attempts to resist or flee; and

 - while guarding detainees, in circumstances specified by the law.